octapush/octapush.docs/README.md

 You can see our other plans from [here](https://github.com/octapush/octapush.docs/projects/1).

-# Issues
+# Issues and/or Bugs
-Ofcourse, since the developer as human sometimes doing some error or mistake.
+Of course, since we as human sometimes doing some error or mistake.
 So, We have listed our issues in [here](https://github.com/octapush/octapush.docs/issues).

 And, If you get any bug's or error's on **`octapush.docs`**, you can report to us [on this page](https://github.com/octapush/octapush.docs/issues/new).

+We will fix all of the issues and/or bugs as soon as possible.

+# Fork And Download
+You can freely fork or download **`octapush.docs`** with certain licenses you can see here.

 # Developer Message